Entering the Era of Discrete Diffusion Models: A Benchmark for Schr\"odinger Bridges and Entropic Optimal Transport: Experiment Details

 \paragraph{CSBM and $\alpha$-CSBM.} For CSBM and $\alpha$-CSBM, we use the official implementation from \citet{ksenofontov2025categorical}:

 To stabilize training and improve final performance, we apply Exponential Moving Average (EMA) parameter updates with a decay rate of $0.999$, tuned consistently across all experiments.
 Unlike \citet{austin2021structured}, we omit the $L_{\text{simple}}$ loss during training.
 We employ a simple MLP with three hidden layers of size $[128, 128, 128]$ and ReLU activations.
 Time conditioning is implemented via an embedding layer of the same size as dimensions, $D$.
 Both methods are trained for $5$ D-IMF iterations, using $120\ 000$ gradient updates in the first iteration and $40\ 000$ in each subsequent iteration.
 For $\alpha$-CSBM, we use a learning rate of $10^{-3}$ and halve the batch size for training a single model, following \citet{de2024schr}.
 For CSBM, we use a learning rate of $10^{-4}$.
+The D-IMF procedure for both solvers is initialized using an independent joint distribution ($q^0(x_0, x_1) = p_0(x_0)p_1(x_1)$).

 \paragraph{DLightSB and DLightSB-M.} For all benchmark experiments, both methods use $K=1000$ components initialized from data samples and are trained for $100\ 000$ gradient updates.
-The learning rate is set to $10^{-2}$ for both, with DLightSB-M using independent coupling ($q^0(x_0, x_1) = p_0(x_0)p_1(x_1)$).
+The learning rate is set to $10^{-2}$ for both, with DLightSB-M using independent joint distribution \mbox{($q^0(x_0, x_1) = p_0(x_0)p_1(x_1)$)}.

 \paragraph{Computational Resources and Training Time.} All high-dimensional Gaussian mixture benchmark experiments were conducted on 1 A100 GPU unless otherwise specified, with training times reported inclusive of evaluation.
 For $D=2$, training is relatively short: CSBM and $\alpha$-CSBM each complete within about $5$ hours, DLightSB-M within $4$ hours, and DLightSB in roughly $20$ minutes.
 For $D=64$, CSBM completes in under $14$ hours, $\alpha$-CSBM in under $9$ hours, DLightSB-M in just under 2 days (on 2 A100 GPUs), and DLightSB in under $7$ hours.